 Timely Patent disclosure is important because The Open Group needs to have as much information as they can while they are evaluating alternative solutions.

-Patent disclosures are made by following the instructions below and sending the information requested to The Open Group Legal Counsel.
+Patent disclosures are made by following the instructions below and sending the information requested to The Open Group Legal Counsel (patentdisclosures(@)opengroup.org).

 The disclosure must list the numbers of any issued patents or published patent applications or indicate that the claim is based on unpublished patent applications.
-The disclosure must also list the specific Open Group Standard affected.
-In addition, if the Open Group Standard includes multiple parts and it is not reasonably apparent which part of such Open Group Standard is alleged to be affected by the Patent in question, it is helpful if the discloser identifies the sections of The Open Group Standard that are alleged to be so affected.
+The disclosure must also list the specific Standard of The Open Group affected.
+In addition, if The Open Group Standard includes multiple parts and it is not reasonably apparent which part of such Standard is alleged to be affected by the Patent in question, it is helpful if the discloser identifies the sections of The Open Group Standard that are alleged to be so affected.

 If the Patent has been issued, then the new disclosure must include the Patent number and, if the claims of the granted Patent differ from those of the application in manner material to the relevant Contribution, it is helpful if such a disclosure describes any differences in applicability to the Contribution.
 If the Patent application was abandoned, then the new disclosure must explicitly withdraw any earlier disclosures based on the application.

 New or revised disclosures may be made voluntarily at any time.